anhnguyendepocen/functional-programming-in-R/pdf_book.md

 The rules for how variables are mapped to values are always the same.
 It involves a search in the chain of environments that are active at the time the expression is evaluated.
 The only difficulty is knowing which environments are in the chain at any given time.

 Here the rules are not that complex either.
-We can explicitly create an environment and put it at the top of the chain of environments using the `eval` function, we can create a "call" environment when we pass expressions as arguments to a function -- where the environment will be the same environment chain as where we call the function -- or we can create a new environment by running code inside a function.
+We can explicitly create an environment and put it at the top of the chain of environments using the `eval` function, we can create a "call" environment when we pass expressions as arguments to a function---where the environment will be the same environment chain as where we call the function---or we can create a new environment by running code inside a function.

 ## Scopes, lazy-evaluation, and default parameters